CLEARSY/BWORKBOOK/README.md

 ![](title.jpg)

-# BWORKBOOK
+# B WORKBOOK

-⚡ The B WORKBOOK is now available on CLEARSY's GitHub (https://github.com/CLEARSY/BWORKBOOK).
+The B WORKBOOK is now available on CLEARSY's GitHub (https://github.com/CLEARSY/BWORKBOOK).
 After several months of effort, the first version can be consulted and used for training in the use of formal methods and teaching the B method.

-😍 Many thanks to the contributors and reviewers, fromm Europe et South America, who have made this possible.
+Many thanks to the contributors and reviewers, fromm Europe et South America, who have made this possible.

+## CONTENTS

-✅ The B WORKBOOK now contains 7 exercises of increasing complexity, providing a step-by-step introduction to the various Atelier B functionalities.
+The B WORKBOOK now contains 7 exercises of increasing complexity, providing a step-by-step introduction to the various Atelier B functionalities.
 It covers the phases of formal specification, implementation, proof, code generation and compilation of the final executable.
 Each exercise is supplied with:
 - modeling files,